Is Antigua, Guatemala Safe?

 No trip to Guatemala is complete with spending a couple days (or more!) in Antigua.

 Antigua is also known for its Spanish language schools.
 I spent four weeks living in Antigua and taking Spanish classes.
 It’s one of the best places in Central America to go to learn Spanish.

-Being that Antigua receives the most tourists in Guatemala (both local and foreign tourists) it has lots of fun things to do and you will find an abundance of delicious restaurants, cute cafes, unique boutiques, and lovely hotels.
+Being that it receives the most tourists in Guatemala (both local and foreign tourists) Antigua has lots of fun things to do.
+You will find an abundance of delicious restaurants, cute cafes, unique boutiques, and lovely hotels.
 Overall, it’s a very easy and enjoyable place to travel.